 Replacing the solenoids from the Mercedes-Benz 7-speed transmission is very easy once you remove the valve body from the transmission.
-You will need to Torx T-40 bit to remove the bolt that holds the clamp in place.
+You will need to Torx T-40 bit to remove the bolt holding the clamp.
 Once the clamp (bracket) is removed, you can pull the solenoids straight up to remove them.
 Reinstall the solenoids in reverse order.
 Tighten the T-40 bolts to approximately 70 in-lb.

-Use T-30 Torx bit to remove the conductor plate bolts.
-There are 7 bolts that need to be removed in order to remove the conductor plate from the.
+Use the T-30 Torx bit to remove the conductor plate bolts.
+7 bolts need to be removed to remove the conductor plate from the.

 VGS Conductor Plate

-There are three conductor plates for the Mercedes-Benz 7-Speed 722.9 automatic transmission.
+There are three conductor plates for the Mercedes-Benz 7-Speed 722.9 automatic transmissions.
 The conductor plates are designated as models:

 - VGS 1 – Requires Replacement of Valve Body and Conductor Plate